ahmedhgabr/Shipment-Tracker/README.md

 ## Features

 ### Shipment Search
-- Implement a search bar where users can input a Shipment Tracking Number to retrieve shipment details.
+- A search bar where users can input a Shipment Tracking Number to retrieve shipment details.

 ### Shipment Details
-- Display the following shipment information after searching:
+- Display shipment information after searching
-  - Tracking Number
-  - Current Status
-  - Expected Delivery Date

 ### Delivery Timeline
 - Display a progress timeline for the shipment stages.